gakimball/load-whatever/README.md

 ### load.sync(file[, options])

 Synchronous version of `load()`.
 Returns the parsed value of the file.
-Throws an error for any of the reasons outlined by the asynchronous `load()`.
+Supports all the same features as the asynchronous method **except for loading asynchronous functions**.
+Throws an error for any of the reasons outlined by the asynchronous `load()`, plus one more:

+- A JavaScript function returns a Promise.

 ### load.supports